latentnetworks/vimure/README.md

 devtools::install_github("latentnetworks/vimure", subdir="src/R", ref="develop")
 ```

-Change the `ref` parameter to install a custom version/release of vimure.

 Vimure R package depends on R \>= 3.3.0 and it is expect to work fine in
 all OS.